 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Second Variation Agreement is to operate and take effect despite any other Act or law.

-[Section 6 inserted by No. 61 of 2010 s.
+[Section 6 inserted: No. 61 of 2010 s.
 36.]

 7. State empowered under clause 16C(9)(a)